Carleslc/MyAnime/README.md

 When updating your watched episodes in MyAnimeList then the next episode will be shown, waiting for you to be watched.

-Click on "Next" at the top right corner of an episode to mark it as watched in your MyAnimeList profile.
+Click on "Next episode" at the top right corner of an episode to mark it as watched in your MyAnimeList profile.

 ## Features